domagojk/scalable-arhitecture/README.md

 }
 ```

-Store driver will subscribe to a component `reducers` stream, and calculate the application state.
+Store driver will subscribe to a component `reducers` stream, and connect all the properties.
-Race conditions are not possible, because store driver will throw an error if multiple componets try to calculate the same property.
+In case multiple componets try to calculate the same property, the store driver will throw an error.

 ## Bonus: Event Sourcing